 Since January 2014, I have been serving as a Registered Nurse in an ICU following a six-month internship in the Operating Room.
 Since I began serving as a nurse in OR and then ICU, I have spent as much time observing CRNAs as possible, seeking out several opportunities to shadow those whose capacity struck me as exceptional.
-I look forward to the high level of responsibility that rests on the shoulders of the CRNA, the autonomy and leadership opportunities, the rigor, and the challenge.
+I look forward to the elevated level of responsibility that rests on the shoulders of the CRNA, the autonomy and leadership opportunities, the rigor, and the challenge.
 I earned a Minor in Psychology to complement my BSN from the University of XXXX (2013).
 I believe it will continue to serve me well as I learn to implement creative strategies with increasing efficiency in the never-ending quest for better outcomes for my patients and their families.

 The XXXX School of Anesthesia is my first choice for graduate study towards certification as a CRNA because of the sheer excellence of your program; the location will enable me to dedicate myself fully to my studies, where I have the full support of my family and professional networks.
 There are many reasons why the XXXX School of Anesthesia is my first choice for graduate school.
 I appreciate its top-notch reputation and meager attrition rate.
 I am convinced that your program is the optimal springboard upon which to advance my career.
 Your campus is close to home for me, and the clinical sites are in the twin cities, so I will also be easily able to make the commute, continuing to enjoy high-quality time with my family daily.
 I have also talked with CRNAs who graduated from XXXX School of Anesthesia and current students.
 Everyone that I have spoken with raves about your CRNA program.